mboerwinkle/OGAR/README.md

 This is the OGAR Server.
 The .service file needs to be configured for your system.
 You will also need to configure the .py file if your certificate is in a different location than its assumption.

 ## Client
 The OGAR Client. ogar.js needs to be configured per your setup.
+Supporting materials can be found at [OSF](https://osf.io/8upvq/).